DjangoGirls/tutorial/en/deploy/README.md

 .DS_Store
 ```

-And save it as `.gitignore` in the top-level "djangogirls" folder.
+And save it as `.gitignore` in the "djangogirls" folder.

 > **Note** The dot at the beginning of the file name is important!
 If you're having any difficulty creating it (Macs don't like you to create files that begin with a dot via the Finder, for example), then use the "Save As" feature in your editor, it's bulletproof.